EastonLee/eastonlee.github.io/_posts/2017-03-30-neural-networks-for-machine-learning-university-of-toronto.markdown

 ---
 title: Neural Networks for Machine Learning University of Toronto
 layout: post
-published: false
+published: true
 category: [Neural Network, Machine Learning, Course Notes]
 ---

 This is a note for Course: Neural Networks for Machine Learning University of Toronto

-I found Prof. Geoffrey Hinton's British English was a little hard for me to understand, but the content is really of high quality and definitely helped me understand neural network thoroughly.
+I found Prof. Geoffrey Hinton's British English was a little hard for me to understand, but he definitely has the insight of neural network, the content is really of high quality and helped me a lot to understand neural network thoroughly.

 * TOC
 {:toc}